losnko/practice-id/content/introduction/_index.md

 The venn diagram representation of how information architecture is the intersection of context, content, and users[^1]

 [^1]: Rosenfeld et al., 2015.

+## Deep-Dive: IA Workshop

+For a more comprehensive explanation, check out Flux Academy's course on information architecture and content strategy.
+{{< youtube j0y8YBhDjIA >}}